ekagrashukla/Nicpic/README.md

 Checklist:<br/><br/>
 ✔️  1.
 Use formidable package to take image as input.<br/>
 ✔️  2.
-Use remove.bg to remove background image.<br/>
+Use remove.bg API to remove background image.<br/>
 ✔️  3.
 Use Jimp module to add different backgrounds and perform cropping and other tasks.<br/>
 ✔️  4.
 Design Schema for database.<br/>
 ✔️  5.
 User Registration functionality with MongoDB.<br/>